linto-ai/linto-studio-plugins/doc/streaming-protocols.md

 The Transcriber accepts audio over three streaming protocols.
 They have **intentionally different** session-lifetime semantics, dictated by their underlying transport.
 This document explains the asymmetry and its operational consequences, especially for `PUT /sessions/:id/pause` and `/resume`.

+> **Production note.** In production, multiple Transcriber instances run behind a UDP-capable load balancer.
+The semantics described here apply to a single instance — for what happens when a stream reconnects and the LB reroutes it to a different instance, see [production-topology.md](./production-topology.md).

 ## Endpoints

 | Protocol | Transport | Default port | Stream identifier |